Skip to main content

 Remember, even if you take and pass a class first, you may not sell or serve alcohol without a valid service permit or a valid temporary permit.

 Q: I've submitted my application, passed my test, taken the class and paid my fees.
 Why do I only get a temporary permit?
-How will I get my five-year permit?
+How will I get my service permit?

-A: You will automatically be able to print a copy of your temporary permit after you have submitted your application and paid the fees.
-However, OLCC staff still need to validate your eligibility to receive an Alcohol Service Permit before issuing your five-year permit.
+A: You will automatically be able to print a copy of your temporary permit after you have submitted your application, paid the fees, taken the Server Education course, and passed the test in CAMP.
+However, OLCC staff still need to validate your eligibility to receive an Alcohol Service Permit before issuing your service permit.
 You will be notified by email when your application is approved or denied.
-Keep in mind that taking an in-person or online class and passing the Alcohol Server Education test are required to obtain your five-year OLCC Alcohol Service Permit.

 Note: If the Commission has denied a previous application for failure to complete the Alcohol Server Education Course, you may not work on a temporary permit until you pass the course.
 If the Commission has denied or cancelled a prior service permit or application for any other reason, you may not work on a temporary permit until your five-year Alcohol Service Permit is granted.